The National Immigrant Justice Center (NIJC)

-- Identify areas for NIJC to collaborate and opportunities on a national level to strengthen NIJC’s reputation.
+- Identify areas for NIJC to collaborate and opportunities to strengthen NIJC’s reputation.

-- Contribute to the drafting of concept notes, proposals and reports.
+- Support the drafting of concept notes, proposals and reports.

-- Serve as a spokesperson and champion for NIJC’s legal programs, promoting NIJC, making tough decisions to maintain NIJC’s position as a leader in the immigrant rights movement.
+- Serve as a spokesperson and champion for NIJC’s legal programs, promoting NIJC and making tough decisions to maintain NIJC’s position as a leader in the immigrant rights movement.